openai/gpt-5-coding-examples/README.md

 ## Explore Examples

-You can explore the demos by cloning this repo and running it locally:
+You can explore the demos by cloning this repo and running it locally.

 ```
 cd front-end